Defaulting on your business debt is the one thing that can make you feel like a loser. And in the worst way. I know this first hand.

-But you are the same bold, confident entrepreneur who started the business!
+But I'm here to remind you, you are the same bold, confident entrepreneur who started the business!

 As long as you keep your confidence and self-esteem intact, you will get a grip on your situation faster, and be able to address it in creative and unexpected ways.

-Explore how you reached where you cannot pay
+2. Explore how you reached where you cannot repay your business debt

-- You had only one “big” customer who no longer require your services
+4. You had only one “big” customer who no longer required your services

 When you know how you reach where you are, you give yourself a strong foundation from which to come up with strategies for fixing the problem.

-For example, 90% of the reason I ran into problems repaying my business debt was not my fault.
-Due to circumstances completely beyond my control, the lag time between my idea and the implementation was too long.
+For example, 75% of the reasons I ran into problems repaying my business debt was not my fault.
+I can tell you that due to circumstances completely beyond my control, the lag time between my idea and the implementation was way too long.

 In simple terms, the longer the time between when you start working on your idea and when you get it up and running, the higher your chances are of failing.